glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 \end{aligned}\ \ \ \ \ (12)
 {% endkatex %}

-With this form of the Bivariate Normal Distribution PDF extensions to higher dimensions is not clear.
-In the next section a form us described that makes this clear.
+Extension of transform {% katex %}(5){% endkatex %} to more than two dimensions is not clear.
+The following section will describe a form of the transformation that makes the extension more apparent.

 ### Matrix Form of Bivariate Normal Distribution